Author: | Alistair Gourlay |

 For example, special consideration could apply to a learner who has temporarily experienced:

-and which has had, or is likely to have had, a material effect on that learner’s ability to take an assessment or demonstrate his or her level of attainment in an assessment.
+- serious disturbance during an examination, particularly where recorded material is being used; and which has had, or is likely to have had, a material effect on that learner’s ability to take an assessment or demonstrate his or her level of attainment in an assessment.

 Special consideration should not give the learner an unfair advantage, nor should its use cause the user of the certificate to be misled regarding a learner’s achievements.
 The learner’s result must reflect his/her achievement in the assessment and not necessarily his/her potential ability.
 If successful, special consideration may result in a small post-assessment adjustment to the mark of the learner.
 The size of the adjustment will depend on the circumstances and reflect the difficulty faced by the learner.

-As Training Providers we also have to take into consideration due to certain exam board restrictions that:-
+As Training Providers we also have to take into consideration due to certain exam board restrictions that:

 You have the right to appeal a decision made by York Learning.
 If you wish to appeal please refer to the Appeals Procedure Policy.